 Wasps come in a variety of shapes and colors, but they can be distinguished from bees by their smooth, rather than hairy bodies.
-Their body ranges from 1/2 inch to 3/4 inch long.
+Their body ranges from a 1/2 – 3/4 inch long.

 Social wasps begin a nest with one queen laying all the eggs for the colony.
 When the queen dies, a worker can take over egg-laying function until the colony produces a new queen.

-If you suspect you have wasps in your home and are looking for species identification and removal call Modern Pest today.
+If you suspect you have wasps invading your home or yard and are looking for species identification and removal, call or contact Modern Pest today!